PrefectHQ/prefect/docs/cloud/upandrunning.md

 In this guide, we will look at a minimal and quick way to get Prefect Cloud flow deployments up and running on your local machine.
 We will write a simple flow, build its Docker storage, deploy to Prefect Cloud, and orchestrate a run with the Local Agent.
 No extra infrastructure required!

+You might also want to look at the Running A Flow tutorial that is in the "Tutorials" section of the UI.
+(Accessed via the menu button at the top-left of the dashboard.)

 ### Prerequisites

 In order to start using Prefect Cloud we need to set up our authentication.
-Head to the UI and retrieve a `USER` API token which we will use to log into Prefect Cloud.
-We are also going to want to generate a `RUNNER` token and save that in a secure place because we will use it later when creating our Local Agent.
+Head to the UI and retrieve a `USER` API token from the user settings section (click on the button at the top left of the dashboard to find it).
+We will use the `USER` token to log into Prefect Cloud.
+We are also going to want to generate a `RUNNER` token (available in the team settings section of the UI) and save that in a secure place because we will use it later when creating our Local Agent.

-For information on how to create a `RUNNER` token visit the [Tokens](concepts/tokens.html) page.
+For more information on how to create a `USER` or `RUNNER` token visit the [Tokens](concepts/tokens.html) page.

 Let's use the Prefect CLI to log into Cloud.
 Run this command, replacing `$PREFECT_USER_TOKEN` with the `USER` token you generated a moment ago:

 ```
 $ prefect auth login --token $PREFECT_USER_TOKEN
 Login successful!
 ```

 Now you should be able to begin working with Prefect Cloud!
 Verify that you have a default project by running:

 ```
 $ prefect get projects
 NAME            FLOW COUNT  AGE         DESCRIPTION
 Hello, World!
 0           1 day ago
 ```

+If you don't have a project set up, you can do so from the dashboard in the UI.

 ### Write a Flow